vmware-tanzu/tanzu-dev-portal/content/blog/git-switch-restore-improved-user-experience.md

 ### #12SwitchRestoresSansCheckOuts Challenge

 Here's my challenge to you: start using `git switch` and `git restore`!
 To make things fun, once you've used them 12 times or more, post a screenshot as proof with the tag [#12SwitchRestoresSansCheckOuts](https://twitter.com/search?q=%2333SwitchRestoresSansCheckOuts).
-Here's my take on it.
-TBD
+Here's [my take on it](https://twitter.com/rctay/status/1275486248333795328).

 If you've feedback on these commands, feel free to drop an email to the Git mailing list where development happens; see [this note](https://github.com/git/git/blob/todo/MaintNotes) for details.